janjve/jve.itu/2_Advanced_Computing/Week_4_Strictness_and_laziness.md

 ###=> syntax
 The `a: => A` syntax will delay the evaluation of `a`.
+- This is also called `Call-by-Name` argument style.
+- The opposit of this is `Call-by-value` which is the usual approach of `a: A`

 **example 1:**
 Notice the `=> A` syntax means the function `onTrue` is not evaluated before being called.